 Roth 401(k) Workaround

 Unlike a Roth IRA, you are required to take RMDs from a Roth 401(k).
 However, there is a way to avoid this.
-You can simply roll the entire balance into a Roth IRA before reaching age 70 1/2.
+You can simply roll the entire balance into a Roth IRA before reaching age 73.
 Thus, leaving the Roth 401(k) with a zero balance and therefore no RMD will be required.
 Since the funds are now in the Roth IRA, they can continue to grow on a tax-free basis.
 As we mentioned above, this won’t be a concern next year.
 However, RMDs are still required from Roth 401(k) plans for 2023.

 What if You Don’t Take Your RMD?